jbmilgrom/blogg/src/post/identity-state-time.md

 > And a key characteristic here is that objects have methods… They are operationally defined.
 And we use them to provide a layer of abstraction over the places that our program uses. — Rich Hickey, [The Value of Values](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/ValueOfValuesLong.md)

 Private state enforces the object abstraction together with privileged, public methods.
-Expose balance directly (i.e. make it public), for example, and it can “magically” change from say `100` to `10` despite no withdrawal ever having occurred.
-Expose color directly and it can “magically” change from say `WHITE` to `BLUE` despite no painting ever having occurred.
-In other words, object-oriented programming provides the means for identifying objects (bankAccount) and associated behaviors (withdraw)
+Expose `balance` directly (i.e. make it public), for example, and it can “magically” change from say `100` to `10` despite no `withdraw`al ever having occurred.
+Expose `color` directly and it can “magically” change from say `WHITE` to `BLUE` despite no `paint`ing ever having occurred.
+In other words, object-oriented programming provides the means for identifying objects (`bankAccount`) and associated behaviors (`withdraw`)

 ```js
 bankAccount.withdraw(20);
 ```

-in place of imperative, direct manipulation of variables (balance) ad hoc.
+in place of imperative, direct manipulation of variables (`balance`) ad hoc.

 ```js
 let balance = 100;